inkandfeet/inkshop/README.md

 It's an all-in-one system for businesses that do things the right way.
 Battieries are included - manage your website, mailing list, store, and reporting all in one.
 It's free.

-But there are lots of good systems out there.
+There are tons of good systems out there.
 Inkshop sticks out because it's people-focused.
-It treats your customers and visitors like people, not data-points.
+It treats your customers and visitors like people, not data points.

 That means no creepy tracking, no big-data segmentation, and encryption baked-in to provide strong privacy protection for both you and your customers.